7- 30 Sept 2017

 and the destructive patterns woven into our cultural fabric”

-A solo show titled M*A*S*H*E*D, featuring a new body of work by the Scottish artist War Boutique, will open at London’s Lawrence Alkin Gallery in September.
+A solo show titled M*A*S*H*E*D, featuring a new body of work by the Scottish artist War Boutique, will open at London’s Soho gallery in September.

 Using original military armour, weaponry and bullet-proof textiles, War Boutique’s work conveys strong anti-warmessages, exposing the interface between the civil and military spheres, and playing on the parallels between the uniforms of war and mainstream fashion trends.